 - Morale Talks: Your fellow Survivors will get scared/angry/sad from time to time.
 At Home Base, you can straighten them out by going to the location on the map and clearing the area of undead.
 Sometimes, if you have safe zones set up from Outposts, you won’t have to do much and the mission will be instantly over.

 - Combat Training: When you have upgraded you Skills high enough (Fighting, Shooting, Wits, etc.) Lily will contact you asking if you could train some of the other Survivors.
 Like Morale Talks you lead the Survivor to specific location; teaching them how to fight, sneak, and shoot.

 - Zed Hunt: A Survivor needs your help to hunt down a special zombie.
 SWAT/Army Zombie, Bloater, Feral, and Juggernaut are the targets for these.
 I’ll go into more detail about these in the Lifeline walkthrough.
 For completing these missions you get Morale, Influence, and if you’re helping Neighbors you’ll also get +5 of a supply type.

 - Trade Opportunity: You and another Survivor go to a location to trade Ammo for Food/Building Materials/Medicine/Fuel.
 You might want to ignore this mission if you have too much of whatever Supplies you’re trading Ammo for already.

-Diversion Request – Go to location and make noise with a Distraction Device (Firecrackers/Toy Doll/Egg Timer) or beep the horn of your car a lot.
-Using the Police Cruiser’s siren is the best and quickest way.
-These are really easy with a Police Cruiser.
+- Diversion Request: Go to the location and make noise with a Distraction Device (Firecrackers/Toy Doll/Egg Timer) or beep the horn of your car a lot.
+These are really easy with a Police Cruiser's siren.